Occupation Order

 - whether there are or have been any relevant children,

-- the length of time since the parties’ relationship came to an end and whether there are any ongoing Schedule 1, Children Act 1989 maintenance
+- the length of time since the parties’ relationship came to an end and whether there are any ongoing Schedule 1, Children Act 1989 maintenance applications.

-What happens at an occupation order hearing?
+What happens at occupation order hearing?

 An occupation order hearing is held in private.
 In most cases only you and any legal representatives will be present.
 If you provided notice of you application to the respondent, then they may also be present at the hearing.